 What is Strategic Marketing and Planning?

-Some businesses do not worry about planning their marketing strategy.
-All the owners care about is making enough money to stay afloat and fund their modest lifestyle.
+Some business owners don’t care about having a marketing plan.
+All these owners care about is making enough money to stay afloat and fund their modest lifestyle.
 While these businesses may taste success, they leave money on the table without strategic marketing and planning.

 A marketing plan defines your marketing objectives and then outlines the strategies you’ll use to achieve these goals.
-Follow these steps below, and you’ll have your strategic marketing plan for 2018.
+These steps below cover all of the major components of a marketing plan.

 If you haven’t conducted a financial analysis for your business recently, then now is a perfect time.
 You need to understand your sales numbers to have a benchmark for measuring the success of your marketing plan.